mwittig/pimatic-unipi-evok/README.md

 Pimatic Plugin for the [UniPi board](http://www.unipi.technology) based on the [Evok UniPi API](https://github.com/UniPiTechnology/evok).
-The plugin has been tested Evok 1.0 and 2.0 using a UniPi 1.1 board.
+The plugin has been tested  with Evok 2.0 using a UniPi 1.1 board.
 It should also work UniPi Lite and Neuron boards.
+Note, Evok 1.0 is no longer supported.

 ## Contributions